 What we can state is that we carefully vet all our guides and everyone of them will deliver a professional service, while sharing their enthusiasm and passion for the mountains.

-• If you have booked a trip which INCLUDES luggage transfers then your bags will be taken from one hotel to the next by our luggage transfer services.
+If you have booked a trip which INCLUDES luggage transfers then your bags will be taken from one hotel to the next by our luggage transfer services.
 You will find the information about whether luggage transfers are included on your trip itinerary under "What's Included:"

 At the beginning of the trip we will ask that your bag is clearly labelled with a Tracks and Trails label which we will provide.
 We ask that you restrict luggage to one medium sized bag per person, quite simply because the driver has to lift the bags, and also because you may have to carry your bag up several flights of stairs as many of the old characterful hotels do not have escalators.

-If you have booked a trip with does NOT INCLUDE luggage transfers then we will have made arrangements for your travel luggage to be stored at your first hotel.
+If you have booked a trip which does NOT INCLUDE luggage transfers then we will have made arrangements for your travel luggage to be stored at your first hotel.
 This is normally the hotel to which you return for the last night of your trip.
 If this is not the case then we will have arranged for your bags to be collected at the first hotel and deposited at the last hotel.

 Again you can find this information on your trip itinerary details.

-• We ask that you restrict luggage to one medium sized bag per person, of approximately 15kgs (33lbs) quite simply because the driver has to lift the bags, and also because you may have to carry your bag up several flights of stairs as many of the old characterful hotels do not have escalators.
+We ask that you restrict luggage to one medium sized bag per person, of approximately 15kgs (33lbs) quite simply because the driver has to lift the bags, and also because you may have to carry your bag up several flights of stairs as many of the old characterful hotels do not have escalators.
 Ideally this should be a 'soft' bag as it will fit better into the vehicle.
 Luggage with wheels is a good idea as you may have to walk a short distance to your room.

-• We would advise that you do not leave valuable items in your luggage which is being transferred.
+We would advise that you do not leave valuable items in your luggage which is being transferred.
 That being said, yes, of course, many people leave their laptop, and various other items in their bags and we have never known any issues with items going missing.
 We would strongly advise that you padlock your luggage.
 Each morning your luggage will be left at the hotel, it will be collected by the driver, and then taken to the next hotel where it will once again be left in a common area for your collection.
 Policy would dictate that we always advise against leaving valuables in your luggage, but it's really up to you!

-• By 'classic' skiing we mean the traditional form of cross country skiing.
+By 'classic' skiing we mean the traditional form of cross country skiing.
 In other words in prepared tracks, using long thin lightweight skis with a lightweight boot that is only attached at the toe.
 The motion that is used is rather like running on skis.

 'Skating' is a form of skiing that has evolved from 'classic' and is now a separate discipline.
 In 'classic' we use a herringbone step to climb hills, and this is the basis of skate, and is indeed how skating was born.
 In other words this herringbone step evolved into a motion like that of an ice-skater and a new type of skiing was born.